geekylou/i2c-python-drivers/README.md

 i2c-python-drivers
 ==================

-Drivers for a few things implemented in user space with python.
+Exmample of using I2C and XMLRPC in python.